-Pumpkin Bread Pudding, an easy and delicious dish perfect to welcome in the fall season!
-Make this pumpkin bread pudding ASAP for tasty treat!
+This Pumpkin Bread Pudding Recipe is an easy and delicious dish perfect to welcome in the fall season!
+Tender bread, baked perfectly, and full of delicious pumpkin flavor!

 Fall is here and it’s time for all things pumpkin!
 I’ve always been a fan of bread pudding and thought it would be perfect to come up with a tasty pumpkin inspired dish.

 For more pumpkin recipes check out:

 Now on to this recipe for pumpkin bread pudding!